shinneider/infoglobo-challenge/README.md

 # ISN'T READY FOR PRODUCTION
 all apps are running using the framework webserver, for this reason not use this in production.
-configure apps correctly for production before this has many tutorials in the web
+configure apps correctly for production, has many tutorials in the web

 # Another OBS
 - TODO Atention -> if use vscode, i suggest to install `Todo Tree` in your IDE to see all todo's in the code.